Alumni Spotlight - Dr. Melissa Nothnagle

 Who were your mentors in Residency?

-Alicia Monroe.
-She ran the faculty development fellowship I participated in as a junior faculty member and she was a really key role model for me.
-Julie Taylor, when I first joined the faculty I was working on her team and she was an incredible mentor to help me get started in academic medicine.
-She helped me get involved with multiple scholarly projects that she was working on.
+Julie Taylor was an incredible mentor when I first joined the faculty.
+I was on her team, and she helped me get started in academic medicine.
+She involved me in multiple scholarly projects she was working on.

-Sue Magee was a year ahead of me and chief resident.
-She encouraged me to run for chief resident and that was the first big leadership position that I had.
-It was a way to start thinking about myself in a leadership role and that led onto the residency leadership.
-Sue is a very dear friend of mine, she delivered my baby and we still spend the holidays together in Rhode Island every year.
+Sue Magee, who was a year ahead of me and chief resident, encouraged me to run for chief resident.
+That was my first big leadership position, which helped me see myself in a leadership role and ultimately led me to residency leadership.
+Sue is a very dear friend—she even delivered my baby!
+We still spend the holidays together in Rhode Island every year.

-Overall I'm still very connected to Brown.
-I still see the faculty at conferences and we have lots of folks at Natividad that came through the Brown Residency Program or med school.
-I visit almost every time I am back east a couple times a year.
-It’s a community that stays very connected.
+Overall, I’m still very connected to Brown.
+I see the faculty at conferences, and many people at Natividad came through the Brown Residency Program or medical school.
+I visit almost every time I’m back East, a couple of times a year.
+It’s a community that remains closely connected.

-I am living the dream, bringing idealistic medical school graduates in and try to help them maintain their idealism through the really important work during residency and then helping them figure out where is there place in the clinical family medicine world to continue to do that important work and serving the people who most need them.
+I am living the dream—bringing idealistic medical school graduates in, helping them maintain their idealism through the important work of residency, and guiding them toward their place in clinical family medicine.
+It’s all about continuing to do this vital work and serving the people who need us most.